Maruti Suzuki: Maruti Accessories

-Maruti Driving School
+Maruti Suzuki Driving School

 As part of its corporate social responsibility Maruti Suzuki launched the Maruti Driving School in Delhi.
 Later the services were extended to other cities of India as well.
 These schools are modelled on international standards, where learners go through classroom and practical sessions.
-Many international practices like road behaviour and attitudes are also taught in these schools.
+Many international practices like road behavior and attitudes are also taught in these schools.
 Before driving actual vehicles participants are trained on simulators.

 At the launch ceremony for the school Jagdish Khattar stated "We are very concerned about mounting deaths on Indian roads.
 These can be brought down if government, industry and the voluntary sector work together in an integrated manner.
 But we felt that Maruti should first do something in this regard and hence this initiative of Maruti Driving Schools."

 Awards and recognition

-The Brand Trust Report published by Trust Research Advisory, a brand analytics company, has ranked Maruti Suzuki in the thirty seventh position in 2013 and ninth position in 2019 among the most trusted brands of India.
+The Brand Trust Report published by Trust Research Advisory, a brand analytics company, has ranked Maruti Suzuki in the thirty seventh position in 2013 and ninth position in 2019 among the most trusted brands of India.Gold Recognition at LACP 2020/21 Vision Awards.
+Open Innovation Leader Award (2023).
+Best Innovative Company of the Year (2023).
+Best Use of AI in Customer Service (2023).